 Programs commence annually in the winter semester and start with an induction week in September.
 This is followed by the actual course program, which begins in October and extends over 18 months, ending in March of the second year.
 On completion of all required courses, participants are required to write a practice-oriented, academic Master’s thesis.
 Graduation ceremonies are held at the end of the second academic year in September.

 The program is structured into five compulsory and four elective modules.
 The compulsory modules deal with the core aspects of management training.
 The elective modules offer opportunities for more in-depth study of individual fields such as digitalization.
 At least two of the four elective modules must be taken, but participation in all four elective modules is also possible.
 Each module consists of three thematically linked courses.

-All courses are held in the period Friday 2:00 p.m. to Sunday 1:30 p.m. in the two buildings of the Faculty of Law, Management and Economics on the JGU Mainz campus; each comprises 21 academic hours.
+All courses are held during the period Friday 2:00 p.m. to Sunday 1:30 p.m. in the two buildings of the Faculty of Law, Management, and Economics on the JGU Mainz campus; each comprises 21 academic hours.

-In general, the modules of the first academic year take place in the period October to March of the following year.
-At the end of the first academic year is a week-long study visit to either Tongji University Shanghai (China) or University of Adelaide (Australia).
+In general, the modules of the first academic year take place from October to March.
+At the end of the first academic year is a week-long study visit to either Tongji University Shanghai (China) or the University of Adelaide (Australia).

-The second academic year begins in August – after a three-month break from May to July – with the second elective module to the main topic "Digitization" and the compulsory modules four to five.
-This is followed by the third and fourth elective modules "Law" and “International Management” in the period January to March 2024.
+The second academic year begins in August – after a three-month break from May to July – with the second elective module "Law" and the compulsory modules four and five.
+This is followed by the elective modules "Health Management" and “International Management” in the period January to March 2024.